cucumber/cucumber-cpp/README.md

 your question on the Cucumber discussion group instead, prefixing the title with [CPP].

-The current library relies on a few libraries:
+It relies on a few libraries:

 * [Boost](http://www.boost.org/) 1.40 or later.
   Required libraries: *thread*, *system*, *regex*, and *date_time*.